glorialulu/TSNet/docs/transient.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-During the transient simulation in TSNet, the demands are treated as pressure-dependent discharge; thus the actual demands will vary from the demands defined in the INP file.
+During the transient simulation in TSNet, the demands are treated as pressure-dependent discharge; thus, the actual demands will vary from the demands defined in the INP file.
 The actual demands (:math:`d_{actual}`) are modeled based on the instantaneous pressure head at the node and the demand discharge coefficients,